 To my co-worker, it was unfathomable that in this day and age someone would not want to use PowerPoint to supplement his presentation.
 PowerPoint (or Keynote for those Mac users) is a great tool that has just been overused, and often abused, in presentations.

-Example #1: You Suck At PowerPoint
+Great PowerPoint Example #1: You Suck At PowerPoint

 I like this presentation because, if we all take a good, hard, honest look in the mirror, this is the truth.
 The designer of this presentation (who also designed a similar, more gently-named presentation called Steal This Presentation) offers a series of common mistakes we make in designing PowerPoint and how to address them.

-Example #2: Introduction to Slide Design
+Great PowerPoint Example #2: Introduction to Slide Design

 Alex Rister, who has a pretty amazing blog entitled Creating Communication, also designs some amazing presentations.
 The Introduction to Slide Design presentation has a dual-purpose: 1) explaining how to put together great presentations and 2) showing you what great slides look like.

-Example #3: The Gettysburg Address
+Not So Great Example #3: The Gettysburg Address

-In the beginning of this post, I claimed PowerPoint is over-used, often abused.
+At the beginning of this post, I claimed PowerPoint is over-used, often abused.
 I mean it.
 PowerPoint isn’t always necessary.
 And Peter Norvig does an amazing job illustrating this.
 How historic would Lincoln’s Gettysburg Address have been had he chosen to use PowerPoint?